Hudson Valley Chapter

 Service thru Unity

-We are proud of our Knights of Columbus heritage that includes Fourteen (14) Councils celebrating 100 plus years, and home to four (4) Past State Deputies, a Former State Warden and a Former Supreme Treasurer and Director.
+We are proud of our Knights of Columbus heritage that includes Fourteen (14) Councils celebrating 100 plus years and home to four (4) Past State Deputies, a sitting State Secretary, a Former State Warden and a Former Supreme Treasurer and Director.

 We are fortunate that many of our past leaders continue to be committed to the Hudson Valley Chapter.

-Our Advisory Board consists of our elected officers, and six past Chapter Chairmen
+Our Advisory Board consists of our elected officers, and seven past Chapter Chairmen.

 This strong cooperation, between the three organizations, energizes the Hudson Valley Chapter to continue to grow and remain a strong arm and presence of the Knights of Columbus in the Hudson Valley.